2 point player: Amputees

 People with amputations may compete in this class.
 This includes A1and A9 ISOD classified players.
 Because of the potential for balance issues related to having an amputation, during weight training, amputees are encouraged to use a spotter when lifting more than 15 lb.

 Lower limb amputees

 ISOD classified A1 players may be found in this class.
 This ISOD class is for people who have both legs amputated above the knee.
 There is a lot of variation though in which IWBF class these players may be put into.
 Those with hip articulations are generally classified as 3 point players, while those with slightly longer leg stumps in this class are 3.5 point players.
 Lower limb amputations effect a person's energy cost for being mobile.
 To keep their oxygen consumption rate similar to people without lower limb amputations, they need to walk slower.
-A1 basketball players use around 120% more oxygen to walk or run the same distance as some one without a lower limb amputation.
+A1 basketball players use around 120% more oxygen to walk or run the same distance as someone without a lower limb amputation.